-To test for any fault you must first excite the fault, and
+To test for any fault you must first excite the fault and

 then observe the output.
 In this case we would need to make

 certain that the first PI (Primary Input) was set to 1 in order

 to excite the fault.
 We would also need to ensure that the